Test Settings

 If you use Slack or Teams for internal communication, we recommend adding a channel and having alerts sent there.

-Test Start Time
+Testing Start Time

 🔐 This feature is available only for PLUS tests.